 Sample Questions to Ask a Certification Body:

-- Do you offer the option to conduct a pre-assessment to see how my business measures up to the GSTC standard and whether we might run into any challenges prior to conducting the certification audit?
+Do you offer the option to conduct a pre-assessment to see how my business measures up to the GSTC Criteria and whether we might run into any challenges prior to conducting the certification audit?

-- How long do you anticipate certification assessment process will take with a company of our size?
+How long do you anticipate the certification assessment process will take with a company of our size?

-- During the certification assessment, do you evaluate all of our tours, or only a selection?
+During the assessment, do you evaluate all of our tours, or only a selection?